Jesus and Nicodemus

 The wind blows where it will

-This birth is the work of God, free and elusive: “The wind blows where it will, and you hear its sound, but you do not know where it comes from or where it goes.
-So it is with everyone born of the Spirit.”
+This birth is the work of God, free and elusive: “The wind blows where it wills: you hear its sound, but you do not know where it comes from or where it goes.
+So it is with everyone who is born of the Spirit.”
 John 3:8 In Greek, a single word, pneuma (πνεῦμα), means both wind and Spirit: it is the same word in “the wind blows” and in “born of the Spirit”.
 One perceives its effects without mastering its source: no one gives himself this life, he receives it.

 Lifted up like the serpent